Paul Roundhill

 Paul Nicholas Roundhill (born 25 March 1955) is an English artist, publisher, and writer based in the East End of London.
 He is best known for his association with musician Pete Doherty, acting as his self-styled literary agent and previously running the website balachada.com, which was closed by Doherty in May 2006.

 Music and multimedia

 Roundhill developed a relationship with the musician Pete Doherty in the early days of the Libertines, an English indie rock band active from 1999 until 2004.
-He co-wrote the song "The Saga," which is on side 2 of the second album, "The Libertines."
+He co-wrote the song "The Saga", which is on side 2 of their second album, The Libertines.

 His relationship with Doherty led Roundhill to expose him on the website www.balachadha.com (Bala Chadha being street slang for crack cocaine from the Bengali translation of "good white"), claiming that fans could get a closer insight into Doherty's life.
 He recorded videos on a webcam of Doherty playing acoustic guitar, smoking drugs and self-harming.
 Smart Software Services charged fans a small fee to watch these videos.

 He appears for 4 seconds in the Babyshambles music video for song "The Blinding".